numpy/numpy/doc/source/reference/ufuncs.rst

 use for a particular case.
 You can inspect the :attr:`.types
 <ufunc.types>` attribute for a particular ufunc to see which type
-combinations have a defined inner loop and which output type they produce (:ref:`character codes <arrays.scalars.character-codes>` are used in that output for brevity).
+combinations have a defined inner loop and which output type they produce (:ref:`character codes <arrays.scalars.character-codes>` are used in said output for brevity).

 Casting must be done on one or more of the inputs whenever the ufunc does not have a core loop implementation for the input types provided.
 If an implementation for the input types cannot be found, then the algorithm searches for an implementation with a type signature to which all of the inputs can be cast "safely."
-The first one it finds in its internal list of loops is selected and performed with types cast.
-Recall that internal copies during ufuncs (even for casting) are limited to the size of an internal buffer which is user settable.
+The first one it finds in its internal list of loops is selected and performed, after all necessary type casting.
+Recall that internal copies during ufuncs (even for casting) are limited to the size of an internal buffer (which is user settable).

 .. note::

     Universal functions in NumPy are flexible enough to have mixed type signatures.
-Thus, for example, a universal function could be defined that works with floating point and integer values.
+Thus, for example, a universal function could be defined that works with floating-point and integer values.
 See :func:`ldexp` for an example.

 By the above description, the casting rules are essentially implemented by the question of when a data type can be cast "safely" to another data type.
 The answer to this question can be determined in Python with a function call: :func:`can_cast(fromtype, totype)
 <can_cast>`.
-Figure shows the results of this call for my 32-bit
+The Figure below shows the results of this call for
-system on the 21 internally supported types.
-You can generate this table for your system with code shown in that Figure.
+the 21 internally supported types on the author's 32-bit system.
+You can generate this table for your system with the code given in the Figure.

 .. admonition:: Figure

-    Code segment showing the can cast safely table for a 32-bit system.
+    Code segment showing the "can cast safely" table for a 32-bit system.

     >>> def print_table(ntypes):
     ...     print 'X',